WSG23/yosai_intel_dashboard_fresh/README.md

 The default `docker-compose.dev.yml` exposes TimescaleDB on port `5433`.

+### CI/CD Verification

+The GitHub Actions workflow runs a dry-run migration using `scripts/migrate_to_timescale.py --test-mode` and then executes `scripts/verify_timescale_migration.py`.
+The job fails if verification returns a non-zero status.

 ### Schema Migrations and Replication

 Database schema changes are managed with **Alembic** under `database/migrations/`.